 2. Smaller wardrobe.
 More quality.
 Less impulse purchases.

 In my 20’s I used to have a walk-in closet.
-Today, after experimenting with Project333 and using Cladwell to track my clothing usage, (I’m a data geek!)
-I don’t have as much clothing and certainly don’t feel pressured to buy fast fashion.
+Today, after experimenting with Project333 and using Cladwell to track my clothing usage.
+(I’m a data geek!)
+I have significantly cut down my wardrobe and I certainly don’t feel pressured to buy fast fashion.
 Sometimes, it’s a waiting game to find the right piece at the right price that will last me awhile.

 3. Simplified diet.
 Simplified meal planning.
 Simplified grocery shopping.

 4. More time.
 More conscious living.
 Better impact.

 It’s crazy that we sometimes don’t associate our spending with our impact on the planet.
 After all, it’s our consumption that is using the Earth’s resources.
 It’s our spending that requires us to work certain hours.
 They say it takes very little to meet our basic needs, but it is expensive to show off.

 5. Less shopping.
 Less clutter.
 Less space needed.